-While recent studies of the intelligence community’s forays into the world of arts and letters have focused on the writer as propagandist or subject of surveillance—particularly in the context of the Cold War—this dissertation reveals that modernism played a more complex role in the rise of the national security state in the first half of the twentieth century.
+While recent studies of the intelligence community’s forays into the world of arts and letters have focused on the writer as propagandist or subject of surveillance—particularly in the context of the Cold War—my research reveals that modernism played a more complex role in the rise of the national security state in the first half of the twentieth century.
 During World War I, the British Secret Intelligence Service (MI6) initiated the practice of recruiting authors as spies under the assumption that literary sensibility could be weaponized in the interests of national defense.
 As I demonstrate, this attempt to bring about a militant aesthetic state had both legal and artistic repercussions.
 Put simply, the problem with hiring a writer to spy is that he or she will most likely want to write about it afterwards.
-Two of the most high-profile recruits, W. Somerset Maugham and Compton Mackenzie, disclosed their experiences in spyographies that not only violated the UK Official Secrets Act, but called into question the draconian ideology of secrecy itself.
+Two of the most high-profile recruits, W. Somerset Maugham and Compton Mackenzie, disclosed their experiences in spyographies that not only violated the UK Official Secrets Act, but called into question the ideology of secrecy itself.
 Merging historicist and formalist perspectives, I argue that writers as diverse as W. H. Auden and Virginia Woolf could then take advantage of the demystified space of secrecy, occupying and redirecting the tropes of the thriller for the purposes of challenging what they saw as the authoritarian underpinnings of liberal democracy in the interwar years.
 Ultimately, these literary intrigues force a reconsideration of the topic of “modernism and law” through the condition of literature as leakage.

 Illuminating a world of show-trials and censorship, Maugham and Mackenzie bear witness to a totalitarian kernel at the heart of democracy.
 In the next two chapters, I explore how this unsettling revelation inspires the adversary culture of the 1930s to carry out a reverse appropriation of the “secret agent” as a means of resisting authoritarianism.
-In Chapter Three, “Better Burn This: Playing Spy in W. H. Auden’s The Orators,” I read the poet’s 1932 prose-poem as a mock-spyography, an ironic investigation of what he elsewhere refers to as “liberal fascism.”
+In Chapter Three, “'Better Burn This': Playing Spy in W. H. Auden’s The Orators,” I read the poet’s 1932 prose-poem as a mock-spyography, an ironic investigation of what he elsewhere refers to as “liberal fascism.”
 Highlighting the poem’s depiction of childhood as a training regime for hero-worshipers, saboteurs, and informants, I suggest that the Scouting Movement serves as a key context for understanding how “playing spy” is simultaneously normative and potentially subversive.
 For the Freudian-minded Auden, the youth movement’s concern with purity “in thought, word, and deed” engenders a neurotic state in which the always-already guilty subject engages in forms of unauthorized behavior that are also discursive.
 In The Orators, leaky sexualities correlate with leaky documents, disclosures, and diaries.
 As a result, Auden’s mock-spyography becomes, in its own way, a compromising text that demands its own destruction.

 Finally, as I examine the way in which modernism both informs and informs against the national security state, I invite consideration of the politics, ethics, and aesthetics of secrecy in the twenty-first century.
 While the age of WikiLeaks has seen a renewed interest in “unveiling” as a form of protest, literary criticism has, conversely, begun to question similar impulses in the academy, denouncing so-called “paranoid” reading practices that have dominated the humanities since the Cold War.
 Modernism’s intrigues, I argue, offer a means of re-contextualizing, both historically and formalistically, modes of interpretation that privilege such terms as agency, surveillance, and interrogation—theoretical perspectives that allow one to “play spy” by turning novels and poems into codes and ciphers waiting to be exposed.
 In a final twist worthy of a spy novel, the Official Secrets Act may prove to be the progenitor of the hermeneutics of suspicion, making literary criticism itself a species of thriller.